Actions Speak Louder Than Goals: Valuing Player Actions in Soccer: Experiments

-Clubs are beginning to consider player types during the recruitment process in order to focus on identifying those players who best fit a team's preferred style of play (e.g., short passes and high defending vs. long balls and defensive play).
-Currently, scouts and experts are typically tasked with judging playing style.
-These experts' time is almost always the limiting resource in the player recruitment process, which makes it difficult to consider the entire pool of players.
-Therefore, advanced metrics offer the potential to help select a set of players that are worthy of additional attention.
-The metrics can be used to assess a player's ability at performing different types of actions.
-With our metric, this can be accomplished by computing a player's total value per 90 minutes for each type of action.
+Clubs are increasingly considering player styles during the recruitment process to identify players who best suit their team's preferred style of play (e.g., short passes and high defending vs. long balls and defensive play).
+Currently, scouts are typically tasked with judging playing styles with the naked eye.
+However, these scouts' time is often the limiting resource, which makes it difficult to consider the entire pool of candidate reinforcements.
+Therefore, metrics that assess a player's ability to perform different types of actions can help select a relevant set of players who are worth extra attention.
+Using our \frameworkname framework, addressing this task boils down to computing a player's rating per 90 minutes for each type of action.

-To showcase this use case, we analyze the playing styles of Lionel Messi, Harry Kane, and Kylian Mbapp\'e, who are all counted among the best forward players in the world.
-Figure~\ref{fig:playercharacteristics} shows the total contributions per 90 minutes for the passes, crosses, dribbles, and shots performed by these three players.
-Messi rates excellent at all four aspects and is an \textit{allrounder}.
-In comparison to Messi, Kane rates poorly at passing, dribbling and particularly crossing.
-However, he outperforms Messi in shooting and is clearly a \textit{finisher}, which is also reflected in the fact that he has scored 23 goals while providing only one assist in the ongoing season.
-In comparison to Messi, Mbapp\'e only rates poorly at passing and even outperforms him in crossing.

-As another use case, consider FC Barcelona's attempts to offset the loss of Neymar by acquiring Borussia Dortmund's Ousmane Demb\'{e}l\'{e} and Liverpool's Philippe Coutinho.
-Figure \ref{fig:neymar} compares Demb\'{e}l\'{e}, Coutinho and Neymar's total values per 90 minutes for four action types.
-According to our metric, both Demb\'{e}l\'{e} and Coutinho's passes receive a much higher value than Neymar's.
-Demb\'{e}l\'{e} is the best crosser, with Neymar and Coutinho receiving nearly identical values for this skill.
-Neymar is a superior dribbler, and is ranked as the third best dribbler out of all players we analyzed in the 2016/2017 season.
-However, Demb\'{e}l\'{e} is also exceptionally strong at dribbling and is ranked as the tenth best dribbler, whereas Coutinho is ranked thirty fourth.
-From a stylistic perspective, this breakdown suggests that Demb\'{e}l\'{e} was a reasonable target in that he comes close to replicating Neymar's signature skill of dribbling.
+As a concrete use case, consider Barcelona's attempts in the summer of 2017 to offset the loss of Neymar by acquiring Borussia Dortmund's Ousmane Demb\'{e}l\'{e} and Liverpool's Philippe Coutinho.
+Figure~\ref{fig:neymar} compares Demb\'{e}l\'{e}, Coutinho and Neymar's total ratings per 90 minutes for four action types.
+According to our metric, both Demb\'{e}l\'{e} and Coutinho's passes receive a higher value than Neymar's while Neymar is a superior dribbler.
+From a stylistic perspective, this breakdown suggests that both Demb\'{e}l\'{e} and Coutinho were reasonable targets as not many players come close to replicating Neymar's signature skill of dribbling.
+Demb\'{e}l\'{e} and Coutinho are decent dribblers and better passers than Neymar.
+In addition, Demb\'{e}l\'{e} outperforms Neymar in crossing, while Coutinho outperforms him in shooting.